New Jersey State Police: History

 The legislation for the creation of the NJSP was first introduced in 1914, but it would not be until March 29, 1921, with the passing of the State Police Bill, that a statewide police force was created.
-Senator Clarence I. Case was the driving force behind the 1921 legislation.
+Senator Clarence E. Case was the driving force behind the 1921 legislation.

 The person with the most impact on the organization was its first Superintendent Norman Schwarzkopf, Sr. He was a graduate of West Point and this training and his time in the military heavily influenced how he organized and trained his first group of troopers.
 "Honor, Duty, Fidelity", adapted from the West Point motto "Duty, Honor, Country", is the motto of the NJSP.
 The triangular state police logo and hat badge represents this motto.
 The badge was created by New York jeweler Julius George Schwarzkopf, the father of founder Herbert Norman Schwarzkopf.
 The NJSP logo includes the year 1921, date of founding, in place of a badge number.

 The first State Police class reported for training on September 1, 1921 and consisted of 116 men out of an applicant group of 600.
 Training took place in Sea Girt, New Jersey on the same grounds as the current State Police Academy.
 Out of the 116 men who started training only 81 officers and troopers completed the three-month training program.
 According to the New Jersey State Police website:

 "On December 1, 1921, the new troopers were administered the oath of office and on December 5, 1921, in a blinding snowstorm, started out on horseback and motorcycle to their posts throughout the state."

+In February 2026, NJ governor Mikie Sherille nominated Jeanne Hengemuhle to serve as New Jersey State Police Superintendent.
+She will become the first female and gay superintendent if NJ Senate approves.